danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_on_aks.md

 - `Ingress` with domain, service and port mapping.
 - `Service` to map internal clusterIP and port.
 - `Deployment` that sets the deployment strategy, replica sets and pod image.
 It also has the azureIdentityBinding label.
+- `Pod Disruption Budget`, because Kubernetes treats upgrading a node as a failure, we need to declare pod disruption budgets in addition to our upgrade strategy for deployments.
+- `Horizontal Pod Autoscaler`, used for pod scaling.
+Horizontal Pod Autoscaler can spin up additional pods if the metrics a pod reports exceed their threshold.

+##Fhir Release Controller
+It will handle image updates and some provisioning related actions for the FHIR services.

+Fhir Release controller can be defined in `workspace-platform/fhir/fhiroperator/controllers/fhir_release_controller.go`

 # Resource Provision